OGGM/oggm/docs/pitfalls.rst

 The default ice dynamics parameter "Glen A" is roughly calibrated
 =================================================================

-Out-of-the box OGGM will uses fixed values for the creep parameter :math:`A` and the sliding parameter :math:`f_s`:
+Out-of-the box OGGM will use fixed values for the creep parameter :math:`A` and the sliding parameter :math:`f_s`:

 .. ipython:: python